Cashey/auto_ssh_tools/README.md

 ---
 > **How this is done:**
 >
->    The `goto` script generates an expect script in `/tmp` with a random filename,  the it calls expect to execute the  expect script to complete the login.
+>    The `goto` script generates an expect script in `/tmp` with a random filename,  then it calls expect to execute the  expect script to complete the login.

 >    Other tools in `auto_ssh_tool/` are implemented in the same way.